Sexism in Bachata

 I reached a point where I no longer wanted to continue complaining about a dance community I had been part of for many years.
 Yes, it has been harder as a woman to work independently and to be booked.
 Yes, sexism is real and continues to be a problem.
 But I also see a significant improvement over the past years - and that makes me genuinely happy.

 Yes, I love being a follower, and I would never want to miss that experience.
 At the same time, I am proud to be a female leader who encourages other women to be brave enough to try leading as well, and who encourages men to practice letting go of control and to question homophobic stereotypes.
 This feels deeply important, not only for dance, but for our society as a whole.
+So, I would never want to miss out on the experience as a leader: It has made me stronger and more confident.
+It confronted me with my own fears, insecurities and limiting convictions.
+Ever since, I actively embrace the opportunity to redefine womanhood and strong leadership for social communities, across cultures and across age.

 In other words, I simply wanted to take matters into my own hands and actually do something about it.